 Meditation at your rescue!

 It is essential to have 7- 8 hours of undisturbed sleep.
 Now the question is, how do you achieve it?
-Should you consult a doctor, or is there any other way to achieve calmness and inner peace that lets you relax your mind and brain and sush the thoughts that keep you awake.
-Well, the answer is, "yes."
-Multiple studies suggest that meditation has helped people achieve sound sleep.
+Should you consult a doctor, or is there any other way to achieve calmness and inner peace that lets you relax your mind and brain and shush the thoughts that keep you awake?
+Well, the answer is "YES”.
+Multiple studies suggest that deep sleep meditation has helped people achieve sound sleep and reduce insomnia.

-Mindfulness meditation helps you focus on your breathing, train your everyday thoughts and evoke a relaxation response.
-Although there is no set pattern and the sleepmeditations are very simple, you can keep certain aspects in mind while doing meditation before going to bed.
+Mindfulness meditation helps you focus on your breathing, train your everyday thoughts, and evoke a relaxation response.
+Although there is no set pattern, guided meditation for deep sleep is very simple.
+You can keep certain aspects in mind while practicing deep sleep meditation before going to bed.
 The first step is to choose a place that is quiet, calm, dark (if you are not scared) and free of distractions.
 Get into a comfortable position and make sure you have everything you might need.

-The next step includes choosing a suitable meditation technique.
+The next step includes choosing a suitable sleep meditation technique.
 If you are new to meditation, you might be a bit confused about which one to go for.
 Well, you might have to experiment with a few techniques to find out what works best for you especially when you’re looking to reduce stress and improve your sleep quality.
-Let’s go over some popular meditation techniques:
+Let’s go over some of the popular meditation techniques.

 2. Visualisation Meditation

 Do you feel you are good at imagination?
-If the answer is yes, this meditation technique is for you.
+If the answer is yes, this meditation for good sleep is for you.
 This meditation practice asks you to visualise an image or a scene that makes you feel happy and relaxed.
 It is one of the very effective ways to reduce stress and sleep lightheaded.
 It is like hypnosis, definitely a good kind, taking you towards sound sleep.

 3. Breathing Meditation

 If you’re tired of googling how to improve sleep quality.
 This will end here.
 This meditation technique is very simple.
 What's the basic thumb rule for good sleep?
 You are tired, and you will sleep well.
 This involves first regulating and counting your breathing and then eventually slowing it down, which gives a tiring effect on your body.
 This meditation takes your mind from distracting thoughts, relaxing your body and eventually leading you towards a sound sleep.

 4. Sleep Stories

-Remember when we were kids, and our parents recited those fairy tales, and we would get the best sleep.
+Remember when we were kids, our parents recited those fairy tales, and we would get the best sleep?
 Just thinking of this gives a feeling of nostalgia.
-Well, as kids we were not this stressed and we cannot remove that from our lives, but we can definitely go back to those stories.
+Well, as kids we were not this stressed, and we cannot remove that from our lives, but we can definitely go back to those stories.
 These stories take you to a dreamy place setting aside all your worries, which helps you sleep better.
 If you’re looking to reduce stress through stories, sleep stories on our app are perfect for you.

-Now, this is a widespread and most used technique for sleep.
+Now, this is one of the most used sleep improvement strategies.
 You may be asked to count numbers during this meditation, eventually slowing your mind and directing it towards rest.
 The most used is sheep counting.

-Now that you are aware of the different techniques of meditation that can help you treat your Insomnia, find the best suited for you by practising them daily.
-Go ahead, make it a routine, find a comfortable environment, get into your meditation posture and let meditation do its magic.
+Now that you are aware of the different techniques of meditation that can help you treat your insomnia, find the best suited for you by practicing them daily.
+Go ahead, make it a routine, find a comfortable environment, get into your meditation posture, and let meditation do its magic.

 Practicing guided meditation for deep sleep before you go to sleep can help you in many other ways than just treating Insomnia.
-It is one of the best age-old techniques for a healthy living.
-It helps you
+It is one of the best age-old techniques for healthy living.

 Get ready to embrace tranquillity and wake up refreshed with the powerful benefits of meditation before sleep.
-So, what are you waiting for!
-Start your mindfulness journey without delay, allow your mind to breathe, stay calm, be more productive and have a sound and well-rested sleep schedule.
+So, what are you waiting for?
+Start your mindfulness journey without delay, allow your mind to breathe, reduce stress, stay calm, be more productive, and have a well-rested sleep schedule.
 And if you are wondering where to start your journey, try 'Idanim'.
 This meditation app hosts a variety of meditation techniques by highly experienced teachers/gurus from all across the world.